 These environment variables should be defined in your environment file.

-Note: Only the Fortran compiler is needed to compile the HEMCO standalone.
-But if you need to manually install libraries, you will also need the C and C++ compilers.
+Note: HEMCOc only requires the Fortran compiler.
+But you will also need the C and C++ compilers if you plan to build other software packages (such as KPP) or install libraries manually.